 Ingredients & Method

-- 250g strong bread flour
+- 250g strong white bread flour

 - 20g baking powder

-- Pinch of salt
+- a pinch of table salt

-- 1 egg yolk
+- 1 large egg yolk

-Add the cooled roasted strawberries, mix lightly by letting the flour mixture run through your fingers a couple of times to coat the strawberries.
+Sift both flours and the baking powder into a mixing bowl, then stir in the caster sugar and salt.
+Rub the butter into the flour mixture using your fingertips until it resembles fine breadcrumbs.
+Add the cooled roasted strawberries, mixing lightly by letting the flour mixture run through your fingers a couple of times to coat the strawberries.